rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 *Rubis* best choice recommendations ...................................

-Following the Rubis outranking method (see [BIS-2008]_), potential best choice recommendations are determined by the outranking prekernels --*weakly independent* and *strictly outranking* choices-- of the outranking digraph (see the tutorial on :ref:`Kernel-Tutorial-label`).
+Following the Rubis outranking method (see [BIS-2008]_), potential best choice recommendations are determined by the outranking prekernels --*weakly independent* and *strictly outranking* choices-- of the outranking digraph (see the tutorial on :ref:`computing digraph kernels <Kernel-Tutorial-label>`).
 The case given, we previously need to break open all chordless odd circuits at their weakest link.

 .. code-block:: pycon
    :linenos: